Columbidae: Anatomy and physiology

 Overall, the anatomy of Columbidae is characterized by short legs, short bills with a fleshy cere, and small heads on large, compact bodies.
 Like some other birds, the Columbidae have no gall bladders.
 Some medieval naturalists concluded they have no bile (gall), which in the medieval theory of the four humours explained the allegedly sweet disposition of doves.
 In fact, however, they do have bile (as Aristotle had earlier realized), which is secreted directly into the gut.

-The wings are large, and have eleven primary feathers; pigeons have strong wing muscles (wing muscles comprise 31–44% of their body weight) and are among the strongest fliers of all birds.
+The wings of most species are large, and have eleven primary feathers; pigeons have strong wing muscles (wing muscles comprise 31–44% of their body weight) and are among the strongest fliers of all birds.

 In a series of experiments in 1975 by Dr. Mark B. Friedman, using doves, their characteristic head bobbing was shown to be due to their natural desire to keep their vision constant.
 It was shown yet again in a 1978 experiment by Dr. Barrie J. Frost, in which pigeons were placed on treadmills; it was observed that they did not bob their heads, as their surroundings were constant.

 Feathers

 Columbidae have unique body feathers, with the shaft being generally broad, strong, and flattened, tapering to a fine point, abruptly.
 In general, the aftershaft is absent; however, small ones on some tail and wing feathers may be present.
 Body feathers have very dense, fluffy bases, are attached loosely into the skin, and drop out easily.
 Possibly serving as a predator avoidance mechanism, large numbers of feathers fall out in the attacker's mouth if the bird is snatched, facilitating the bird's escape.
 The plumage of the family is variable.

 Granivorous species tend to have dull plumage, with a few exceptions, whereas the frugivorous species have brightly coloured plumage.
-The Ptilinopus (fruit doves) are some of the brightest coloured pigeons, with the three endemic species of Fiji and the Indian Ocean Alectroenas being the brightest.
+The genera Chalcophaps, Ptilinopus and Alectroenas include some of the most brightly coloured pigeons.
 Pigeons and doves may be sexually monochromatic or dichromatic.
-In addition to bright colours, pigeons may sport crests or other ornamentation.
+In addition to bright colours, some pigeon species may have crests or other ornamentation.

 Flight

-Columbidae are excellent fliers due to the lift provided by their large wings, which results in low wing loading; They are highly maneuverable in flight and have a low aspect ratio due to the width of their wings, allowing for quick flight launches and ability to escape from predators, but at a high energy cost.
+Many Columbidae are excellent fliers due to the lift provided by their large wings, which results in low wing loading.
+They are highly maneuverable in flight and have a low aspect ratio due to the width of their wings, allowing for quick flight launches and ability to escape from predators, but at a high energy cost.
+A few species are long-distance migrants, with some populations of the European turtle dove migrating in excess of 5,000 km between northern Europe in summer and tropical Africa in winter, and the Oriental turtle dove nearly as far in eastern Asia between eastern Siberia and southern China.